Last updated 12/2018

 Hand protection must be worn to protect against hazards of skin absorption of harmful substances, biological agents, radioactive materials, severe cuts or lacerations, severe abrasions, punctures, chemical burns, thermal burns, or harmful temperature extremes.

 Disposable nitrile gloves provide adequate protection against accidental hand contact with small quantities of most laboratory chemicals, however these gloves are not meant for protection against prolonged contact with chemicals.
-Lab workers who contaminate their gloves must immediately remove them, wash their hands, and don new gloves.
+Lab workers who contaminate their gloves must immediately remove their gloves, wash their hands, and don new gloves.
 Disposable gloves may not be re-worn after they have been removed from the hands.
 Discard all gloves immediately after doffing.

 Gloves must not be worn outside of the lab.
 When transporting chemicals, one glove may be worn on the hand that is carrying the secondary container, but a gloved hand must not be used on door handles or elevator buttons.